7/19/2024

 Head of Investor Relations

-Thank you Anita.
-I will take you through a deeper analysis of the financial figures for the quarter and the to date.
-The second quarter has been a rather good period for Nordic paper.
+Thank you, Anita.
+I will take you through a deeper analysis of the financial figure for the quarter and year to date.
+The second quarter has been a rather good period for Nordic Paper.
 The net sales level is the second best we have reached and is mainly supported by high sales volumes.
-In the second quarter 2023, we saw a decrease in demand and price pressure on our markets, especially related to natural debris spools.
-Compared to the second quarter last year we have during 2024, the CNL continued normalization of the market demand and we can present a large positive volume effect, mainly related to natural debris spools.
-Product mix is slightly positive but related to craft paper.
-In Q2 2024 we have continued to deliver price increases but the prices are on total level lower than last year.
-The largest reason we see in craft paper where the prices are 10% lower than last year, while we have 2% higher prices in natural debris spools.
-Our invoice in currencies are generally on the same level as last year and gives only a minor positive effect to the net sales.
+In the second quarter 2023, we saw a decrease in demand and price pressure on our markets, especially related to natural grease proofs.
+Compared to the second quarter last year, we have during 2024 seen a continued normalization of the market demand, and we can present a large positive volume effect, mainly related to natural resources.
+Product mix is slightly positive, but related to craft paper.
+In Q2 2024, we have continued to deliver price increases, but the prices are on total level lower than last year.
+The largest reason we see in class paper, where the prices are 10% lower than last year, while we have 2% higher prices in next year.
+Our invoicing currencies are in general on the same level as last year and gives only a minor positive effect in that sense.
 We can move on to the EBITDA quarter.
-The disclosed EBITDA of 280 million is an improvement of 65 million compared to 2023, just a few million below our best quarter, Q1 2023.
+The disclosed RDA of 280 million is an improvement of 65 million compared to 2023.
+Just a few million below our best quarter, quarter one 2023.
 The negative price effect is mitigated by positive effects from volume.
 Variable costs have developed in different directions during the quarter.
-Our fiber costs, the pulp wood in craft paper and pulp in natural debris spools, we have seen increased prices, which is negative of course, both in segments 88.
-But for energy and chemicals we see lower prices.
-Energy prices on the spot markets are significantly lower than last year.
-Since Nordic paper have the larger part of the consumption on fixed price agreements, the lower spot prices hits a lower part of the consumption.
-Chemicals are in general purchased at lower prices compared to Q2 2023 and the difference we see mainly in craft paper.
+Our fiber costs, the pulp, wood, and grass paper, and pulp in natural grease proof, we have seen increased prices, which is negative, of course, for those segments in 1988.
+But for energy and chemicals, we see lower prices.
+Energy prices on the spot markets are significantly lower than last year, since Nordic paper have the larger part of the consumption on fixed price agreements.
+The lower spot prices hits a lower part of the consumption.
+Chemicals are in general purchased at lower prices than compacted Q2 2020T and the difference we see in mainly in cross paper.
 Higher stable production gives in general a lower consumption per ton, which has contributed positively to the result for the quarter.
-Other good production have also gave a larger increase from inventory of energy to compare to last year, which we report under other.
-Other also including the valuations of accounts receivables and accounts payables, claims of other income, gives the zero effect to the result this quarter.
+As a good production, I also gave a larger increase in inventory of finished goods compared to last year, which we report on the out there.
+Other, also including the valuations of the accounts receivables and accounts payables, claims of other income, gives a zero effect to your results this quarter.
 Currency gives a positive effect, supported mainly by positive results from realized derivatives during the quarter.
-We move on to the year to date figures.
-Sales volumes have been good in the first half of the year, which gives a strong volume effect compared to 2023 when we intentionally reduced our sales volumes to become lower prices.
-Almost two thirds of the volume effect comes from natural debris spools and the mixed effect included is small.
+We move on to the year-to-date figures.
+Sales volumes have been good in the first half of the year, which gives a strong volume effect compared to 2023, when we intentionally reduced our sales volumes to account our prices.
+Almost two thirds of the volume effect comes from absolute growth and the mixed effect included is small.
 The magnitude of the negative price effect was larger in Q1 this year compared to Q2 after introducing price increases in the second quarter.
-The negative price effect year to date is mainly related to craft paper and the positive volume effect mitigates negative price effects year to date.
-Year to date we looked at the EBITDA.
-Year to date we disclosed a slightly higher EBITDA compared to the same period last year.
-The negative price effect compared to last year, mainly related to Q1, is mitigated by the higher sales volume, lower variable cost and positive currency effect.
-For the first half of the year, the variable cost followed the same pattern with increasing prices for part-posed and part- but decreasing prices for energy, chemicals and freight.
-And currency gave a positive effect also year to date to the EBITDA, supported by results from the realized derivatives.
-If we look at the working capital in cash flow, we can see that the working capital have developed in an expected way during Q2, being on approximately the same level as in Q1.
-The goods sales during the quarter gave a normal level of account exceedables.
+The negative price effect year-to-date is mainly related to cross paper and the positive volume effect mitigate negative price effects year-to-date.
+Year-to-date, we look at the EBITDA.
+Year-to-date, we disclose slightly higher EBITDA compared to the same period last year.
+The negative price effect compared to last year, mainly related to Q1, is mitigated by the higher sales volume, lower variable costs and positive currency effects.
+For the first half of the year, the variable cost followed the same pattern, with increasing prices for pulpwood and pulp, but decreasing prices for energy, chemical and freight.
+Iron apparently gave the positive oil effect also year-to-date to the MTA, supported by results from the real estate.
+If we look at the working capital with cash flow, we can see that the working capital have developed in an expected way during Q2, being on approximately the same level as in Q1.
+The good sales during the quarter gives normal level of accounts receivable.
 Inventory of finished goods is slightly higher compared to Q1, which is good in front of QC when we now have our maintenance stops and the reduced production output in front of us.
-In the graph to the left, you can see the line showing working capital in 12 months basis in relation to the net sales.
-It has decreased quite a lot in the quarter.
-We are on a good level on working capital, but we get an additional effect from the back-camp buy investment with increased accounts payable in the later quarters.
-Cash flow has significantly increased after the unusual situation we had in Q1 when we had a large build-up of accounts receivable as an effect from the increased net sales during Q2.
-The higher compared figure for Q2 last year was affected of a lower demand and a decreased size of accounts receivable during Q2.
+In the broad to the left, you can see the line showing working capital and 12 months basis in relation to the net sales and that it has decreased quite a lot in the quarter.
+We are on a good level on working capital, but we get an additional effect from the backhand buy investments with increased accounts payable in the later quarters.
+Cash flow has significantly increased after the unusual situation we had in Q1, when we had a large build-up of accounts receivable as an effect from the increased net sales during the quarter.
+And the higher compared figure for Q2 last year was affected of a lower demand and a decreased size of accounts received during the quarter.
 We can have a short look on our investment level.
-The investment in new wardroom and electrostatic filter in December is proceeding according to plan and we are currently doing work with the building part of the project.
-We plan to finalise this investment in the autumn 2025 and we expect that the investment will deliver approximately 100 million obv improvement with full effects from 2026.
-And the other investments in the group are on normal level year-based.
+The investment in new wardroom and electrostatic filter in Deckhammar is proceeding according to plan.
+We are currently doing work with the building part of the project.
+We plan to finalize this investment in the autumn 2025 and we expect that the investment will deliver approximately 100 million RBCA improvements with full effect from 2026.
+And the other investments in the group they are on normal level year-to-date.
 Finally, some words on the financial position.
-In Q2 we have paid out dividends of 268 million to the shareholders and we have significantly higher investment level than normal because of the back-hammer project.
+In Q2, we have paid out a dividend of 268 million to the shareholders, and we have a significantly higher investment level than normal because of the Beckhammer project.
 The net debt has increased 150 million compared to last year.
-The balance sheet remains strong and robust and we report a net debt to EBITDA ratio of 1.5 compared to 1.3 last year.
-And this is with a good margin inside or goes to be below 2.5.
-Thank you
+The balance sheet remains strong and robust.
+We report a net debt to EBITDA ratio of 1.5 compared to 1.3 last year.
+This is a good margin inside.
+Our goal should be below 2.5.
+With that, I can give the word back to them.

 speaker